keivinonline/100days-of-blockchain/README.md

 # day 20-21
 - learned async in JS (promises, async and await)
 - bit more left before "Building a Dex" chapter !

+# day 22
+- learned map and filter within async functions
+- good habit to use try and catch blocks + async combos